Image - Silkpunk Victoria banner

 Chhatrapati Shahu Bhonsle II

-A variety of European nations maintain trading ports in the Mughal Empire, often owned and operated by a nationally-chartered trading company.
+Some European nations maintain trading ports in the Mughal Empire, often owned and operated, at Maratha indulgence, by a nationally-chartered trading company.
 The French East India Company operates factories on the Coromandel Coast, in the Northern Sarkars, on the Malabar Coast and in Bengal.
 The Dutch East India Company operates factories on Ceylon, on the Coromandel Coast, on the Malabar Coast, in Bengal and in Gujarat.
 The Portuguese House of India operates factories on the Konkan Coast and in Gujarat.
 The Danish East India Company operates factories on the Coromandel Coast, on the Malabar Coast and in Bengal.
 The Swedish East India Company operates factories in Bengal and in Gujarat.
-The British East India Company operates factories on the Coromandel Coast, in the Northern Sarkars, on the Malabar Coast, in Bengal, on the Konkan Coast and in Gujarat
+The British East India Company operates factories on the Coromandel Coast, in the Northern Sarkars, on the Malabar Coast, in Bengal, on the Konkan Coast and in Gujarat.

 Back to top

-©2018 - 2023 by Zarthani.net.
+©2018 - 2024 by Zarthani.net.
 The contents of this Web site are for personal, non-commercial use only.
-Any use of copyrighted material or trademarks anywhere on this site and its files should not be viewed as a challenge to those copyrights or trademarks.
-In addition, any material displayed on or served by this site cannot be republished or distributed without explicit consent from Silkpunk Victoria.
+Any use of copyrighted material or trademarks anywhere on this site and its files is not intended to be — and should not be viewed as — a challenge to those copyrights or trademarks.
+In addition, any material displayed on or served by this site should not be republished or distributed without explicit consent from Silkpunk Victoria.